 The Lights and Sounds

 The graphics in the game are simple yet satisfying.
-Don’t expect any digital eyelash rendering here!
+Don't expect any digital eyelash rendering here.
+The game is composed of an art style which will remind you of the original StarCraft.
 Sounds are basic on an individual level but as your factory grows in size, composition, and activity it will be like music to your ears.

 The controls are also very simple.
 WASD, plus a few other keys, and plenty of mouse movement and clicking are what make up the requirements to play.
 You'll spend a lot of time managing inventory which is handled in a pleasant, quick, and efficient manner.

-Multiplayer is possible and is primarily intended to be a PvE situation, although PvP is possible.
-You’ll find your group as the survivors of the crashed space craft, all working together to build a factory to escape the clutches of the hostile planet you found yourself on.
-You’ll find out who of your friends has OCD and who doesn’t mind clutter very quickly as your joint factory becomes more and more complicated as you progress through the game.
+Multiplayer is a thing and is primarily intended to be a PvE situation, although PvP is an option.
+You'll find your group as the survivors of the crashed space craft, all working together to build a factory to escape the clutches of the hostile planet you found yourself on.
+You'll find out which of your friends have OCD very quickly as your joint factory becomes more and more complicated as you progress through the game.

-Overall, if you are looking for a decent time sink that is intellectually stimulating, I’d highly recommend Factorio.
-I have thoroughly enjoyed playing the game and will keep it installed for the next several years.
+Overall, if you are looking for a decent time sink that is intellectually stimulating, I'd highly recommend Factorio.
+Beware: the game is strangely addicting.